 Once the code has been adopted into EASC list then OO submits.

-RFC to Ticc to Support the id in the SMP and notify SMP operators.
+RFC to TICC to support the ID in their code lists.

 RFC to CEF to add support for the ID in the SML.

-RFC to PoAcc and PreAcc to add support for the code into the validation artefacts for the Peppol BIS.
+RFC to PoAcc and PreAcc to add support for the code into the validation artefacts for their Peppol BIS.

 Note, by default the new code will be supported in the BIS3 billing through the EN16931 validation artefacts.
-Support in other BIS specification needs to be added by Peppol Dev teams.
+Support in other BIS specification needs to be added by PPEPPOL Dev teams.
 Due to time lag PoAcc may consider an interim solution for supporting it in the BIS3 billing.

 1.2 Document type identifiers

-Request for new document type identifiers that are to be supported in the Peppol network are processed as follows:
+Request for new document type identifiers that are to be supported in the PEPPOL network are processed as follows:

-Request for supporting of a new document type can only be submitted by a Peppol Authority.
+Request for supporting of a new document type can only be submitted by a PEPPOL Authority.
 The RFC is submitted through the OO service desk.
+Request must include:

-Request must include, the exact customization identifier for the document type and the profile identifier for the process that the document is used in.
+the exact customization identifier for the document type and

+the document type identifier scheme to be used an

+the complete profile identifier for the process that the document is used in

-OO assigns RFC to Ticc who.
+OO assigns RFC to TICC to:

 Review the identifiers.